The Asianadian: Editorial content and notable works

-Since 1985
+Legacy

 Since 1985, no other periodical has filled the gap in the market for a serial made for Asian Canadians.
 Yet, The Asianadian has been the subject of dissertations and studies across Canada.
 The magazine is remembered as key publication for many Asian Canadian people who grew up in the time that the periodical was running.
 There is an existing wiki that contains archived copies of each issue.

 Archives

 The collection is found in the Toronto Public Library, the University of British Columbia, University of Toronto, and the University of Washington.

-Laughing Back at Empire: The Grassroots Activism of The Asian Canadian Magazine

-Published in September 2023, Angie Wong revisits The Asianadian, providing a 200 page examination of the serial.

 The Centre A Reading Room Presents: Revisiting The Asianadian

 From February to May 2022, Hania Ilahi and Hau Yu Wong organized a presentation of the entire publication of The Asianadian.

-See More

-Voices Rising: Asian Canadian Cultural Activism, Vancouver: University of British Columbia Press, 2007.

-Then and now: the Asianadian and the radical spirit of community care.